jimstrale/VBA-challenge/README.md

 3. Sub Calcs
 4. Sub Calcs2

+Also screenshots are attached of the executed code for each of the years (2018, 2019, 2020) using the same BVA file sequence in each individual tab.

 I understand this probably could have been done more efficiently and with less code but that means I wrote it on my own and didn't cheat.

 Thank you.